 Vitamin C

 Vitamin C is an antioxidant.
-It strengthens the connective tissue in your skin, muscle and blood vessels.
+It strengthens the connective tissue in your skin, muscles, and blood vessels.
 It also contributes to the formation of collagen.
-Many fruits and vegetables are great sources of this vitamin, including oranges, grapefruit, Brussels sprouts, kiwis and lemons.
-It’s a good idea to incorporate these types of produce in your regular diet in order to get a healthy dose of vitamin C.
+Many fruits and vegetables, including oranges, grapefruit, Brussels sprouts, kiwis, and lemons, are great sources of this vitamin.
+It’s a good idea to incorporate these types of produce into your regular diet in order to get a healthy dose of vitamin C. If you’re about to undergo surgery, Dr. Brown recommends taking vitamin C before surgery.

-Dr. Brown often recommends a daily vitamin C supplement while you are healing from cosmetic surgery.
+Dr. Brown often recommends daily Vitamin C for healing after surgery.
 In general, there is no danger or risk associated with 1,000 milligrams of vitamin C daily in addition to your prescribed medications.
 Vitamin C is thought to promote and support proper wound healing.
 One study recommended 1-2 grams daily from wound onset until healing is complete.
 Dr. Brown is of the opinion that vitamin C can support the proper healing of cosmetic surgical incisions.

 Vitamin A